Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_6.md

 ![](media/03179.png){ #fig:03179 width=75% }

 With source and substrate common to each other, the N and P layers of the IGFET end up being directly connected to each other through the outside wire.
 This connection prevents any voltage from being impressed across the PN junction.
 As a result, a depletion region exists between the two materials, but it can never be expanded or collapsed.
-JFET operation is based on the expansion of the PN junction\'s depletion region, but here in the IGFET that cannot happen, so IGFET operation must be based on a different effect.
+JFET operation is based on the expansion of the PN junction's depletion region, but here in the IGFET that cannot happen, so IGFET operation must be based on a different effect.

 Indeed it is, for when a controlling voltage is applied between gate and source, the conductivity of the channel is changed as a result of the depletion region _moving_ closer to or further away from the gate.
-In other words, the channel\'s effective width changes just as with the JFET, but this change in channel width is due to depletion region _displacement_ rather than depletion region _expansion_.
+In other words, the channel's effective width changes just as with the JFET, but this change in channel width is due to depletion region _displacement_ rather than depletion region _expansion_.

-In an N-channel IGFET, a controlling voltage applied positive (+) to the gate and negative (-) to the source has the effect of repelling the PN junction\'s depletion region, expanding the N-type channel and increasing conductivity:
+In an N-channel IGFET, a controlling voltage applied positive (+) to the gate and negative (-) to the source has the effect of repelling the PN junction's depletion region, expanding the N-type channel and increasing conductivity:

 ![](media/03180.png){ #fig:03180 width=75% }

-Reversing the controlling voltage\'s polarity has the opposite effect, attracting the depletion region and narrowing the channel, consequently reducing channel conductivity:
+Reversing the controlling voltage's polarity has the opposite effect, attracting the depletion region and narrowing the channel, consequently reducing channel conductivity:

 ![](media/03181.png){ #fig:03181 width=75% }